cy6581/filecoin-evm-solidity-starter/README.md

 #### Role-based access control
 Storage providers can verify their deals claim an NFT if they have enough recent deals.
-Contract Admin can remove NFTs that are past their validity period
+Contract Admin can remove NFTs that are past their validity period.

 #### Time-based checks
-To incentivise recent deals, the contract Admin can adjust time window for relevant deals to be included, and tweak the expiry period of NFTs
+To incentivise recent deals, the contract Admin can adjust time window for relevant deals to be included, and tweak the expiry period of NFTs.

 #### Open Deal Registry
-- Anyone can submit deals for verification.
+Anyone can submit deals for verification.
 Usually it would be the Deal Provider who has incentive to do so, but Storage Clients can also do so if they are satisfied with the service.

 ### PROJECT Challenges/ Limitations (as of 12 March 2023)